 The Okanogan County Sheriff said a retired Washington State Trooper, Rob Koczewski, died of an apparent heart attack while attempting to save his home.
 The 67-year-old and his wife were hauling water and digging lines on their property according to Sheriff Frank Rogers.
 Koczewski was well-known and respected throughout the community Rogers said.
 He also served as a Sergeant Major for the U.S. Marine Corps.

-It was originally estimated that the Carlton Complex fire burned 299,897 but a spokesperson for Washington State Patrol said it has burned down 237,000 acres according to more accurate mapping.
+It was originally estimated that the Carlton Complex fire burned 299,897 but a spokesperson for Washington State Patrol said more accurate mapping revealed otherwise.

 - PHOTOS: Damage/flames in Pateros and Brewster